apache/flink/docs/content/docs/dev/table/functions/udfs.md

-`isDynamicFunction` implies the function can only be evaluated at query-start if returns `true`, it will be only pre-evaluated during planning for batch mode, while for streaming mode, it is equivalent to a non-deterministic function because of the query is continuously being executed logically(the abstraction of [continuous query over the dynamic tables]({{< ref "docs/dev/table/concepts/dynamic_tables" >}}#dynamic-tables-amp-continuous-queries)), so the dynamic functions are also re-evaluated for each query execution.
+`isDynamicFunction` implies the function can only be evaluated at query-start if returns `true`, it will be only pre-evaluated during planning for batch mode, while for streaming mode, it is equivalent to a non-deterministic function because of the query is continuously being executed logically(the abstraction of [continuous query over the dynamic tables]({{< ref "docs/dev/table/concepts/dynamic_tables" >}}#dynamic-tables-amp-continuous-queries)), so the dynamic functions are also re-evaluated for each query execution(equivalent to per record in current implementation).

 The following system functions are always non-deterministic(evaluated per record during runtime both in batch and streaming mode):
 - UUID